- August 13, 2013

 Risks are part of any business and with limited resources, business owners and entrepreneurs realize that risks need to be calculated and mitigated.
 Employing market research helps at times to sort out risks involved in a business.
 The advantages of market research for small businesses range from finding hidden niches and preserving capital to building customer loyalty and identifying greater business opportunities.

-Before taking the initiatives to understand customer needs and wants through market research, it is important to identify common pitfalls and challenges encountered by startups and small businesses.
+Before taking the initiative to understand customer needs and wants through market research, it is important to identify common pitfalls and challenges encountered by startups and small businesses.

 The biggest challenge small business owners face is related to the costs of conducting market research.
 For small businesses, focus groups and surveys are unaffordable, while the price for primary research and paid market research can range from a few thousand dollars to $25,000.